-This design trend is for those who are looking to make their designs look more modern.
-Designers will often use geometric shapes as the foundation of their work, and they can be used in various ways, from outlines that show up on your phone screen when you unlock it to backgrounds or even just subtle accents.
+This design trend is for those looking to make their designs more modern.
+Designers will often use geometric shapes as the foundation of their work, and they can be used in various ways, from outlines that appear on your phone screen when you unlock it to backgrounds or even just subtle accents.

 You’ll see this style popping up all over social media too!

-Symmetry Design is a design trend that focuses on balance and symmetry, often using shapes like circles or triangles with opposite corners touching.
+Symmetry Design is a design trend focusing on balance and symmetry, often using shapes like circles or triangles with opposite corners touching.

-Designers will often break down their designs into different symmetrical components to make them easier to understand.
+Designers often break down their designs into symmetrical components to make them easier to understand.

-This design trend can be seen in many logos as well, where they feature two identical parts (or sometimes more) next to one another, which are connected by some elements such as an arrow or line.
+This design trend can also be seen in many logos, where they feature two identical parts (or sometimes more) next to one another, which are connected by some elements such as an arrow or line.

 Designers use patterns quite frequently when designing – but not just any pattern; geometric ones!
 The best part about these patterns, in any case?

-They’re usually black and white, so it’s easy to mix and match them and the colour of your background or foreground without clashing.
+They’re usually black and white, so mixing and matching them and the colour of your background or foreground is easy without clashing.
 Designers will often use patterns in logos as well.

 Designers are incorporating monochrome palettes into their work.
 Designers use these black and white colours to create modern designs that users can easily recognise even when viewed on a tiny screen, which is usually the case nowadays.

 Designing with a monochrome palette has been popular for many years.
-Still, it’s only recently become more of an integral part of designers’ process of finding inspiration or what colours they choose to incorporate.
+Still, it’s only recently become an integral part of designers’ finding inspiration or what colours they choose to incorporate.

-A great example here would be the Google Chrome logo – take one look at it, and you’ll see just how simple yet elegant this colour scheme is!
+A great example is the Google Chrome logo – take one look at it, and you’ll see how simple yet elegant this colour scheme is!

 The general idea behind using monochromatic design schemes is that there isn’t any need for gradients or textures, and that’s precisely why it looks so good on smaller screens.

-One thing to keep in mind is that there are different kinds of black when designing – some may be more or less a dark grey instead with an even lower contrast value than, say, pure black; others might have a warmer undertone while still being predominantly darker.
+One thing to remember is that there are different kinds of black when designing – some may be more or less a dark grey with an even lower contrast value than pure black; others might have a warmer undertone while still being predominantly darker.